Do you need a water dispenser for your home or office?

 Do you need cold, hot or warm water?

-Nowadays, many dispensers incorporate two separate tanks for water at different temperatures.
-Mainly they are for cold (5- 7°C) and hot water (80-95°C).
-There are some dispensers which serve warm water (water at room-temperature) instead of hot water.
-This can prevent any accidental scalding during the dispensing process and makes this type of dispenser popular in family areas where young children are present.
-(Many models come with child-safe feature for the hot water as well).
 So first you should think about why you need a water dispenser.
-Is it only for chilled drinking water?
-Do you need to provide warm or hot water for beverages like tea and coffee or instant soups or even noodles?
-Some water dispensers offer room temperature water too.
+Is it only for chilled drinking water, such as for outdoor park or in a clinic?
+Do you need to provide hot water for beverages like tea and coffee or instant soups or even noodles?
+Some water dispensers are specially for hot water only, like boilers we see at F&B & cafes and coffee shops.
 Some models have separate switches for hot and cold and if cold is not required, it could be switched off to save energy.

 Countertop or freestanding water dispenser?

-Both models are typically available for use with bottled water or pipe-ins (bottleless).
+Both models are typically available for use with bottled water or pipe-ins (direct pipe-ins / direct piping).

 Bottled or bottleless water dispenser?

-If you choose a bottleless water dispenser …
+If you choose a direct piping water dispenser …

 You will need to consider the installation requirements for the water dispenser.
 These dispensers are typically installed about 2 metres from the mains water supply and will require an electrical socket /outlet to connect it.